top of page

 Low tyrosine levels can lead to symptoms such as muscle loss, weakness, low protein levels, mood disorders, liver damage, low thyroid function, low body temperature, low blood pressure, depression, and restless legs syndrome.

-Tyrosine works synergistically with vitamins B1, B12, C, niacin, and the enzyme tyrosine hydroxylase to support neurotransmitter balance and alleviate withdrawal symptoms from cocaine addiction.
-Additionally, it may have synergies with magnesium and zinc, which support enzymatic processes involved in neurotransmitter synthesis.
+Tyrosine works synergistically with vitamins B1, B12, C, niacin, and the enzyme tyrosine hydroxylase to support neurotransmitter balance.
+It may also pair with magnesium and zinc, which aid in enzymatic processes involved in neurotransmitter synthesis.

 nutritional-guide-healthy food